abdellah-idris/ETL-Pipeline-with-Airflow-MongoDB-and-PostgreSQL/README.md

 **MongoDB**  is used as a Database in which json files are stored.
 Before a load, the database is cleared.

 **PostgreSQL** is used as Database with two tables : users and tweets.
-Data are not cleaned.
+Data are not cleared.

 ## Pipeline